-Sexual Functioning
+Sexual functioning

-- 4.30 Sexual dysfunction should only be assessed as an impairment related to spinal injury where there is other objective evidence of spinal cord, cauda equina or bilateral nerve root dysfunction (Table 19, p 149, AMA 4 Guides).
-There is no additional impairment rating system for impotence in the absence of objective clinical findings. - 4.31 Chapter 11 (The Urinary and Reproductive System) should only be used to assess impairment for erectile dysfunction where there has been a direct injury to the urinary tract.
-If this occurs, the impairment for erectile dysfunction could be combined with a spine-related whole person impairment.
-An example of this appears on page 257, AMA 4 Guides, involving a fracture and dissociation of the symphysis publis and a traumatic disruption of the urethra.
+- 4.26 Sexual dysfunction should only be assessed as an impairment related to spinal injury where there is other objective evidence of spinal cord, cauda equina or bilateral nerve root dysfunction (Table 19, p 149, AMA 4 Guides).
+There is no additional impairment rating system for impotence in the absence of objective clinical findings. - 4.27 Chapter 11 (The Urinary and Reproductive System of the AMA 4 Guides) should only be used to assess impairment for impotence where there has been a direct injury to the urinary tract.
+If this occurs the impairment for impotence could be combined with a spine-related whole person impairment.
+An example is provided in the AMA 4 Guides (p 257) where there is a fracture and dissociation of the symphysis pubis and a traumatic disruption of the urethra.